Charged debate on Oregon gun bills reflects national divide - KTVZ

 Democrats say Republicans who raised concerns about losing the “rite of passage” of taking a teen hunting are missing the point.

-“The rite of passage that drives me nuts is the ‘rite of passage’ that my neighbors have to go to funeral after damn funeral,” he said, banging the table with his fist.
+“The rite of passage that drives me nuts is the ‘rite of passage’ that my neighbors have to go to funeral after damn funeral,” Frederick said, banging the table with his fist.

 The Oregon bill would also make the manufacture or importation into the state of an undetectable firearm a felony punishable by up to 10 years in prison and/or a fine up to $250,000.
 Possession of a so-called ghost gun, such as one made with a 3D printer, would be a misdemeanor punishable by up to 364 days in jail and/or a fine up to $6,250.